Windows 11 release date, beta and all the new features

 Windows 11: Teams integration

 Microsoft is attempting to make Teams much more mainstream by integrating it directly into Windows 11.
-Chat from Microsoft Teams lets you connect through video calls but also test or voice.
-And it will work across Windows, Android and iOS (unlike FaceTime).
+Chat from Microsoft Teams lets you connect through video calls but also text or voice.
+And it will work across Windows, Android and iOS (while FaceTime won't have an app but only work via web links).
 You can also start presenting directly from the taskbar.

 Windows 11 outlook